ZPI-2024-25/KubernetesAccessManager/docs/CONFIGURATION.md

 # Configuration

 This document provides an overview of the configurable values in the [values.yaml](../charts/kam/values.yaml) file for the Helm chart.
 These values can be customized to configure the deployment of the application.
 For details how to deploy app refer to [DEPLOYMENT.md](./DEPLOYMENT.md).
+For details of Keycloak installation and configuration refer to [keycloak-install&config.md](keycloak-install&config.md).

 ## General Configuration